aparaatti/definator/README.md

 # Definator

-## What definator is
+## What Definator is

-Definator is a prog to write up terms, cross referencing them and writing up a structured descriptions for them and to link files to them.
-It is supposed to be useful for example in a lecture or other vice to cather concepts, form a picture of their relations and to attach related data to it.
+Definator is a program to write up terms, cross referencing them and writing up a structured descriptions for them and to link files to them.
+It is supposed to be useful for example in a lecture or other vice to gather concepts, form a picture of their relations and to attach related data to it.

 ## How to use it